Service & Safety Campaigns

 Kona EV, Model years 2017-2020

-Hyundai is conducting a safety recall globally to address a condition with the high-voltage battery system in certain Hyundai Kona Electric vehicles produced at its factory in Korea between 29 September 2017 and 20 March 2020.
+Hyundai is conducting a safety recall globally to address a condition with the high-voltage battery system (no reported cases in New Zealand) in certain Hyundai Kona Electric vehicles produced at its factory in Korea between 29 September 2017 and 20 March 2020.
 Affected customers will be contacted and will be provided with further information by phone, email and post.

 Elantra (HD) & i30 (FD), Model Years 2006~2012